-As with any line of work, having the right tools is essential in one’s ability to successfully accomplish a task and deliver a final product that measures up to professional standards.
+As with any line of work, the right tools are essential in one’s ability to successfully accomplish a task and deliver a final product that measures up to professional standards.
 Photographing architecture and interiors requires specialized equipment, especially when it comes to lenses.

 Since the advent of professional quality digital cameras, most architectural photographers have switched to the professional level digital camera, which is the 35mm format.
 If money is no object, there are technical view cameras that have digital backs, but they are extremely expensive.
 If one understands what constitutes a good architectural or interior photograph, one can work around the limitations of the more affordable, yet excellent quality professional digital cameras, such as the Nikon or Canon series.

 After shooting with the 4×5 view camera exclusively for over 30 years, I have had to adjust to the smaller and more elongated format of the digital camera, and my clients don’t see the difference.
 When I find that I really want more space than the 35mm format allows, I just add to the canvas size and layer in the additional spatial content in Photoshop.

 One of the most important camera features for architectural photography is the size of the sensor.
 The camera with the largest sensor–or at least a full sized 1:1 ratio to the lens–is imperative.
 Wide-angle lenses are always required.
 One cannot afford the loss of image space when using a camera with a lens factor of anything less than 1:1, which allows for the full use of wide-angle capabilities.